Ocean Cleanup Company Makes 5 Million Pound Splash

 BOCA RATON, Fla., June 25, 2019 /PRNewswire/ -- 4ocean, the mission-driven company working to solve the world's ocean plastic crisis, announced today it has pulled 5 million pounds of trash from the ocean and coastlines worldwide.
 This milestone lands merely two and a half years after the company's creation.

 An estimated 16 billion pounds of plastic enters the ocean each year.
 4ocean, the world's largest ocean cleanup company, is on a mission to stop this plastic crisis by recovering and recycling plastic pulled from the ocean, advocating for sustainable innovation and inspiring people around the world to reduce their consumption of single-use plastic.
-Through worldwide support and the sale of post-consumer recycled material bracelets, 4ocean is proud to share its most recent achievement with its community – a community focused on the same mission as 4ocean co-founders Alex Cooper and Andrew Schulze.
+Through worldwide support and the sale of post-consumer recycled material bracelets, 4ocean is proud to share its most recent achievement with its community – a community focused on the same mission as 4ocean co-founders Alex Schulze and Andrew Cooper.

 "Five million pounds is a large amount of trash, but we still have a long way to go," said 4ocean co-founder, Alex Schulze.
 "It's also preventable.
 So much of what we collect is single-use plastic which was created for convenience.
 We're not only trying to clean our ocean but stop it at the source."